 In 2016 Alexander was invited to contribute a poem to Live Canon’s 154: 154 new poems by 154 contemporary poets, in response to Shakespeare’s 154 sonnets, which he did.
 To date this is the only time Alexander has been accused of being a “contemporary poet” as far as we know.

-From 2015-2017, Alexander spent some time on several diversions in the form of the National Anthems Project and the Doubtcast before completing work on two more Has Doubts volumes by mid 2018: Volume 3: “In the men’s room” and Volume 4: “The misery tune“.
+From 2015-2017, Alexander spent time on several diversions in the form of the now defunct National Anthems Project and the Doubtcast, before completing work on two more Has Doubts volumes by mid 2018: Volume 3: “In the men’s room” and Volume 4: “The misery tune“.
 “Attitude: rampant” from the former was shortlisted by Lorraine Mariner in 2016’s Live Canon competition, and published in the subsequent anthology; “Project Gilgamesh” from the latter was longlisted by Clare Pollard and published in the collection the following year.